xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD15_LAB_MANUAL.md

 In this exercise, you will:

 - Reconfigure the Photo Sharing application for release deployment.
-- Configurare the connection strings and bing key.
+- Configure the connection strings and bing key of the photo sharing application.
 - Create a new web application in Microsoft Azure and deploy the Photo Sharing application to the new site.

 The main tasks for this exercise are as follows: